- Adult ADHD

 - Bipolar disorders

 - Member of the British Association of Counselling and Psychotherapy (MBACP)

-I have worked with adults, of all ages, who have found themselves encountering experiences of anxiety; depression; trauma; relationship difficulties; sexuality; or bereavement.
+Alex has worked with adults, of all ages, who have found themselves encountering experiences of anxiety; depression; trauma; relationship difficulties; sexuality; or bereavement.

-As part of this approach I hope to discover with my clients a greater sense of agency and meaning while also allowing space for painful life events to be experienced more safely and without pre-conception or judgement.
+Alex aims to collaborate with clients in exploring the challenging circumstances that they find themselves while also respecting the importance and legitimacy of these experiences in their lives.
+As part of this approach, he hopes to discover with his clients a greater sense of agency and meaning while also allowing space for painful life events to be experienced more safely and without preconception or judgement.

 Alex is primarily informed by existential and relational approaches and his work also draws on the research-led advances in the fields of interpersonal neurobiology and neuroscience.

 He is interested in the processes of becoming a parent and the ways in which childhood leaves a lasting impact on how we view and respond to our adult relationships.
 However, he doesn’t see counselling as something that is constantly looking backwards and prefers to keep the significance of past events in balance with what it means to be living in the present moment.